ovito.pipeline

 0

-- property use_frame_offset
+- property use_frame_offset: bool

 Determines whether a sliding reference configuration is taken at a constant time offset (specified by